razielsevilla/prioritask/README.md

 # prioritask
-An Assignment Prioritization Application using ReactJS and Laravel
+An Assignment Prioritization Application using ReactJS, Bootstrap, and Laravel